luyaojie/awesome-nlp-resource/README.md

   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
   - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
 This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.

+- Event-Representation/Event Schema Induction/Script Learning
+  - [Event Tensor](https://github.com/StonyBrookNLP/event-tensors/tree/master/data) A evaluation dataset about Schema Generation/Sentence Similarity/Narrative Cloze, which is proposed by <cite>Weber et al., (2018)[1]</cite>.

 - Event Coreference
   - [ECB+](http://www.newsreader-project.eu/results/data/the-ecb-corpus) The ECB+ corpus is an extension to the EventCorefBank.

-Evaluation Dataset
+Other
 ----
-- Event-Representation/Event Schema Induction/Script Learning
-  - [Event Tensor](https://github.com/StonyBrookNLP/event-tensors/tree/master/data) A evaluation dataset about Schema Generation/Sentence Similarity/Narrative Cloze, which is proposed by <cite>Weber et al., (2018)[1]</cite>.
-- SemEval
-  - [SemEval-2016 Task 9](https://github.com/HIT-SCIR/SemEval-2016) SemEval-2016 Task 9 (Chinese Semantic Dependency Parsing) Datasets
+  - [QA-SRL](https://dada.cs.washington.edu/qasrl/) This dataset use question-answer pairs to model verbal predicate-argument structure.
+The questions start with wh-words (Who, What, Where, What, etc.) and contains a verb predicate in the sentence; the answers are phrases in the sentence.
+  - [NEWSROOM](https://summari.es) CORNELL NEWSROOM is a large dataset for training and evaluating summarization systems.
+It contains 1.3 million articles and summaries written by authors and editors in the newsrooms of 38 major publications.

 Reference
 ----